rhendrickson42/msds6306Case2/codebook.md

 <td style="text-align:left;"> AIP2 I am prompt and on time for most appointments </td>
   </tr>
 <tr>
-<td style="text-align:left;"> AIP3 I lay out my clothes the night before I have an important appointment so I wonâ t be late </td>
+<td style="text-align:left;"> AIP3 I lay out my clothes the night before I have an important appointment so I </td>
   </tr>
 <tr>
 <td style="text-align:left;"> AIP4 I find myself running later than I would like to be </td>